Some recent selected publications from TCAS academic staff and affiliated researchers are listed below.

 Selected works by Lorna Carson, Director of the Trinity Centre for Asian Studies

-Carson, L. (in press).
+Carson, L. (2017).
 English fever: Problematising English language proficiency testing in South Korea.
 In O’Hagan, M. & Q. Zhang (Eds.), Conflict and Communication: A Changing Asia in A Globalising World.
 Bremen, EHV Academic Press.

 Carson, L. (2014).
 An exploration of the roles of English in societal and individual multilingualism in Korea.
 In Bertoni, R. (Ed.), EurKorea 2013: European Perspectives of Korea.
 Dublin and Turin, Trinity College and Trauben, pp2 – 25.